codyaverett/react-xtruct/readme.md

 # react-xtruct BETA
 > An intuitive, simplified cli to create a react project, generate components, run test, build and serve.
-The cli is based on proven technologies like webpack, babel, an more.
+The cli is based on proven technologies like webpack, babel, eslint, postcss and react.

 __If you like this project, help contribute here:  [Github](https://github.com/btinoco/react-xtruct)__.
 This project is in __beta__.